Kris Kobach: Prosecutions of voter fraud

-Kobach examined 84 million votes that were cast in 22 states, but referred only 14 cases to be prosecuted.
+Kobach had examined 84 million votes that were cast in 22 states, but referred only 14 cases to be prosecuted.
 University of Kansas assistant professor of political science Patrick Miller includes voter intimidation as a form of fraud.
 "The substantially bigger issue with voter fraud has been election fraud being perpetrated by election officials and party officials tampering with votes ...
 It is not the rampant problem that the public believes that is there.
 Kris Kobach says it is.
 Donald Trump says it is.
 And the data just aren't there to prove it.
 It's a popular misconception that this is a massive problem."

 A Brennan Center for Justice report calculated that rates of actual voter fraud are between 0.00004 percent and 0.0009 percent.
 The Center calculated that someone is more likely to be struck by lightning than to commit voter fraud.